emadadel4/Fix-Stutter-in-Games/README.md

-You can right click and open the file with notepad to see what inside it.
+This bat do "Replace those files [GameBarPresenceWriter.exe,GameBarPresenceWriter.proxy.dll.bak,Windows.Gaming.UI.GameBar] Users found "Gamebar Services" makes game shuttering You can browse bat file to se what inside it.
+Enjoy Gamer
-يمكنك ضغط كلك يمين وفتح الملف باستخدام المفكرة لمعرفة ما بداخله